Bahrain says Iran hit a desalination plant, stoking fears of attacks on civilian sites

 Israel renewed its assault early Sunday on parts of Lebanon, where health officials reported at least 394 people have been killed in the conflict between Israel and Hezbollah.

 Health Minister Rakan Nassereddine said on Sunday that 83 children and 82 women were among those killed.
-The Israeli military has ordered large swaths of the country to evacuate.
-Lebanese officials have reported more than 400,000 displaced during an offensive that Israel's military has said is aimed at stamping out Iran-supported forces there.
+The Israeli military has ordered large swaths of the country to evacuate, and Lebanese officials reported more than 400,000 have been displaced during an offensive that Israel's military says is aimed at stamping out Iran-supported forces there.

 In Beirut, sheltering families crammed into schools, slept in cars or in open areas near the Mediterranean Sea, where some burned firewood to keep warm while awaiting basic supplies.
-The government says it’s soon repurposing in a large sports stadium to shelter thousands more.
+The government says it would soon open a large sports stadium to shelter thousands more.

 Israel’s renewed offensive began last week after Hezbollah launched rockets toward northern Israel during the opening days of the war.
 The subsequent strikes have been the most intense since a November 2024 ceasefire.